Giraudi: Meat industry

 Progressively, Giraudi became one of the European leaders in meat import / export.

 The Monaco based company is also the leading exporter of French beef and Dutch veal, as well as being the European leader in the import of hormone-free American Black Angus beef and Australian Black Angus beef.

 Since 2014, Giraudi has become an importer of certified Japanese Kobe beef in Europe.

 In 2015, Giraudi launched its own ranges of processed meats: Gourmet Boutique Burgers, Kobe Kreations.
 In the Kobe Kreations range, Riccardo Giraudi has, among other things, created the Kobe Jamon de Buey, a certified Japanese Kobe beef ham.

 Hospitality

 The meat business and know-how allowed Riccardo Giraudi to create the first Beefbar restaurant in 2005, in Monaco.
 Since then, Beefbar has become an international brand with restaurants on all continents.

 In 2017, Beefbar Hong Kong received its first Star in the Hong Kong & Macau Michelin Guide.

-Beefbar is part of Riccardo Giraudi's brand portfolio which also gathers other hospitality concepts in Monaco (Mozza, Cantinetta Antinori, Babek Kebab, Pizz'Aria, Song Qi, Izakaya, Moshi Moshi, Grubers etc) and abroad, as well as a delivery platform called Delovery.
+Beefbar is part of Riccardo Giraudi's brand portfolio which also gathers other hospitality concepts in Monaco (Zeffirino 1939, Cantinetta Antinori, Babek Kebab, Song Qi, Izakaya, Moshi Moshi, Grubers etc) and abroad, as well as a delivery platform called Delovery.

 Riccardo Giraudi also created the famous Pantone Cafe in Monaco.

 In 2017, Riccardo Giraudi bought the restaurant Anahi in Paris, whose menu is now created by Chef Mauro Colagreco.